 Mr. O’Quinn holds a degree in Pharmacy from the University of Arkansas for Medical Sciences and was awarded a Doctor of Pharmacy in 1984 and licensed as a pharmacist.
 Mr. O’Quinn also holds a degree from Henderson State University, where he majored in chemistry, biology, and mathematics.
-He is an assistant professor of Pharmacy Law at the University of Arkansas for Medical Sciences College of Pharmacy and also lectures on pharmacy law at Harding University College of Pharmacy.
+He was an assistant professor of Pharmacy Law at the University of Arkansas for Medical Sciences College of Pharmacy for 30 years and also lectures on pharmacy law at Harding University College of Pharmacy.

 He has been appointed multiple times by the Governor to serve as a Special Justice to the Arkansas Supreme Court and has served as a special judge in the district and circuit courts of Pulaski County.
 Darren O’Quinn served as an assistant editor for the academically prestigious UALR Law Journal.
 In law school, he was awarded the Downie Award for the outstanding legal ethics student.
 He was a member of the Phi Alpha Delta legal fraternity.

 Law firms exist in the present, but the history of a firm’s attorneys is an independent, intangible asset justifying some consideration.
 The history of any law firm is essentially the chronicle of achievements by those individuals who are its members, and a chronicle of cases, social issues, and causes which its members have advanced during their legal careers.